DFE-Digital/fh-services/test/manage-e2e-tests /README.md

 # E2E Testing

-Here are written End to End tests for the three services in Family Hubs: Manage.
+Here are written End to End tests for Family Hubs: Manage.
 This is a Serenity/JS with Playwright Framework using a screenplay pattern.
 # Prerequisites

 - Ensure Node.js and npm are installed on your machine.
 - Run data seed scripts
-- Navigate to folder of service under test (i.e. find-e2e-tests, connect-e2e-tests or manage-e2e-tests)
+- Navigate to folder of service under test (i.e. manage-e2e-tests)
 - Install all required dependencies: npm install
 - Ensure to create a .env file containing the baseURL, usernames, and password for the environment you plan to test.